Enhancing Energy Efficiency: The Future of Rental Properties with Minimum BER Standards

 - Mihai

-Ireland is advancing its commitment to energy efficiency in the housing sector by planning to introduce minimum Building Energy Rating (BER) standards for private rental properties.
-This initiative, part of the government's Housing for All strategy, aims to enhance living conditions, reduce energy consumption, and contribute to national climate goals.
+Ireland is making significant strides towards energy efficiency in the housing sector.
+A key initiative involves introducing minimum Building Energy Rating (BER) standards for private rental properties.
+This effort, part of the government's Housing for All strategy, aims to improve living conditions, lower energy consumption, and support national climate goals.

 📅 Minimum BER Cert Implementation Timeline

-A proposed legislative roadmap suggests a phased approach:
+A proposed legislative roadmap outlines a phased approach for implementation:

 By end of 2026: Minimum BER of D2